NatalieLockyer/Escape/README.md

 # Testing

-Throughout the build, I was constanly testing the website.
-I used Chrome developer tools to troubleshoot any issues I was having.
+Throughout the build, I was constantly testing the website.
+I used Chrome developer tools to troubleshoot any issues I experienced.

-The following issue were raised at my mid project meeting with my mentor:
+The following issues were raised at my mid project meeting with my mentor:

 * The font size was in px and was reccomended that I use rem.
 * Some of my file names were not consistant.
 * I had used a lot of ID's and some of these could be changed to a class.
 * A color-variable was suggested.

-The following items were brought up when I submitted my website to peer code review on Slack:
+The following items were raised when I submitted my website to peer code review on Slack:

 * On 'Workshop' page, use letter spacing so the text doesnt looked as cramped.
 * Page title was a paragraph instead of a 'heading.
 * on 'Contact' page the map was partly off the screen and not centered.
-* Checked spacing of events as they look a little squashed.
+* Check spacing of events as they look a little squashed.

 ## W3C Validator